 Hiring managers are keen with applications that go through their folders or job database.
-Modern time applications have adopted various application techniques like the inclusion of a personal portfolio and links to social network web sites like Facebook and Twitter.
+Modern-day applications have adopted various techniques like the inclusion of a personal portfolio and links to social network websites like Facebook and LinkedIn.

-For hiring managers, it is tolerable for an applicant to include his/her Facebook profile page or miscellaneous objects that are not usually found on a resume.
-The application process, by leaps and bounds, continues to adapt to the changes made possible by the applicants themselves.
+For hiring managers, it is tolerable for an applicant to include his Facebook profile page, which isn’t usually found on a resume.
+Indeed, the application process, by leaps and bounds, keeps on changing possibly because of the applicants themselves.

 However, there are still objects that hiring managers find insulting and unprofessional.
-Consequently, when an applicant submits an application that includes a groggy picture of him/her the application is considered dead.
-Curriculum vitae is not a freedom wall, which the applicant can exploit to expose his/her dark, deepest secrets.
+Consequently, when a candidate submits a resume that includes a groggy picture of him/her the application is considered dead.
+Curriculum vitae (CV) is not a freedom wall, which the hopeful can exploit to expose his dark, deepest secrets.

-- Playful photographs of the applicant – As stated early, hiring managers are sensitive when it comes to the applicant’s photograph.
-Casual photographs depicting fashionable clothes and poses do not make it to the priority list of the application.
-Career analysts say that, the photograph initially reflects whether an applicant is serious or not with the application.
+- Playful photos – As mentioned, hiring managers are sensitive when it comes to the job seeker’s picture.
+Casual photos showing fashionable clothes and poses do not make it to the short list.
+Career experts are one in saying that the photo reflects whether you are serious or not with your job quest.

-- Perennial usage of words – Carefree applicants use carefree words on their resume.
-This is evident on how some would go the extra mile and use jargons that hiring managers do not have time to decode.
-Applicants who courageously include flowery words on their application are deterred of proper treatment from the hiring manager or Human Resource personnel.
+- Perennial usage of words – Careless applicants use “unusual” words on their resume.
+This is evident on how some would go the extra mile and use jargon that hiring managers do not have time to decode.
+Those who include flowery words on their piece often get lesser chance at landing a job.

-Linda Roberts is part of a research team providing various resource materials to many different corporate recruitment departments.
+Linda Roberts is part of a research team giving various resource materials to different corporate recruitment departments.